MiczFlor/RPi-Jukebox-RFID/documentation/developers/development-environment.md

     ```

 7. To free up RAM, reboot your Pi.
-8. Build the Webapp using the existing build command.
+8. Build the Web App using the existing build command.
 If the build fails, you might have forgotten to reboot.

     ``` bash
     cd ~/RPi-Jukebox-RFID/src/webapp; \
     ./run_rebuild.sh -u
     ```

-9. The Webapp should now be updated.
+9. The Web App should now be updated.
-10. To continuously update Webapp, pull the latest changes from your repository and rerun the command above.
+10. To continuously update Web App, pull the latest changes from your repository and rerun the command above.

 ## Develop on local machine